Edit 6 weeks later: with use, I think I actually like and recommend the cheaper one more.

 It doesn’t mean certain death.
 If it’s a high amount, STAY INSIDE.
 Some isotopes have a half life of millions of years, but some of the more prevalent ones, Iodine-131, has a half life of 8 days.
 Stay inside, tape shut any doors or windows that leak a little wind, and turn on your radio to find out what’s happening.
 Though the radio might not be accurate.
 The Soviet Union didn’t tell people near Chernobyl right away.
 I lived 60 miles upwind from the 3-Mile Island plant when that was leaking radiation.
 I was at boarding school, and the school didn’t tell us about it because they didn’t want us to worry.
 (This was pre-Internet).

 I bought some iodine 130-mg pills.
 If there IS a radioactive event where you live, taking ONE of these a day will help prevent thyroid cancer, which is a common effect of radioactive accidents.
 Do not take MORE than one a day, it doesn’t help, and can harm.
 “People at risk of exposure to environmental radioactive iodine (iodine-131) in fallout may be instructed to take non-radioactive potassium iodide tablets.
-The typical adult dose is one 130 mg per 24 hour” (from here.)
+The typical adult dose FOR RADIATION PROTECTION is one 130 mg per 24 hour (from here.)
 That is MUCH higher than the normal daily dose, and that much should only be taken when radiation threat is happening.
 And take t for a week.
 Normal dose is 220 MICROgrams.
 Radiation dose is 130 MILLIgrams per person per day for one to two weeks.

 If you want to go prospecting for uranium (and other radioactive) ores, it can be helpful to have a UV (black light) flashlight.
 I got this one for 12 bucks.
 I love it.
 Takes 3 AA batteries, and puts out a lot of UV (as well as some visible, and a little heat.
 It kinda burns through batteries, by the way.)
 It’s safe to shine on things, but do not look into it or shine it on animals’ eyes.
 It’s not dangerous like a laser, but it is a very bright light you mostly can’t see.
 I’ve shined it into my eyes.
 Looking into it from a foot away feels like looking into an older car headlight at a dozen feet.
 So don’t do that.